 But it wasn’t enough.

 Somehow Mason felt responsible for the Tigers' loss even though no one in their right mind would have blamed him.
-Mason’s stellar performance against Missouri helped get the Tigers in the national championship game.
-His near-200 yards against the Seminoles kept them in it.
+Mason’s stellar performance against Missouri is what got the Tigers in the national championship game.
+His near 200 yards against the Seminoles is what kept them in it.

 “We told them we’d have the biggest turnaround in college football, and the biggest turnaround would be winning that crystal ball,” Mason said.
 “We owed them that because of the season last year.
 I just want them to know that I gave it all I got, but I still feel like I let them down.”

 Mason finished the season with 1,816 yards, which broke Auburn’s single-season rushing record held by Bo Jackson.
 He also set a BCS championship game record in carries and finished second in yardage.

 Defensive end Dee Ford, who was the only other player in Auburn’s postgame press conference, said he understood where Mason was coming from, but that the loss didn’t fall on one person.